 But let’s get it out and see what happens.

 Thirty years ago Jay Scott was the chief reason I bought The Globe & Mail on Fridays and Saturdays.
 The chief reason, but hardly the sole reason.
-The Arts & Books section also ran weekly columns by Stan Persky, Robert Fulford, John Bentley Mays.
+The Arts & Books section also ran weekly columns by Stan Persky, Rick Salutin, Robert Fulford, John Bentley Mays.
 Those are just the names I immediately recall.
 It frequently ran pieces by Margaret Atwood, Carol Shields, John Irving, Timothy Findley — etc. The kids in short pants included Russell Smith, Lynn Crosbie, Mark Kingwell, Leah McLaren.

 Scott stood out as a sensualist with a piercing intellect — a near perfect balance for a film critic.
 I wanted to write like Scott did, and not just about film — about everything.